SAE Collegiate Design Series

 About Formula SAE® Series

 Today, the competition has expanded and includes a number of spin off events.
-In the United States there are two locations: California and Michigan; Michigan being the largest event and longest running.
+In the United States there are two locations: Michigan and Nebraska; Michigan being the largest event and longest running.

 Internationally, as part of the Official Formula SAE Series utilizing the Formula SAE Rules Copyright under signed agreement are:

 - Formula Student (UK)

 - Formula Student Germany

 In 2006, Dartmouth College (partnered with SAE International) created the fuel alternative event Formula Hybrid using Formula SAE cars with gasoline-electric hybrid power plants.